Can You Sue a Mechanic for an Injury?

 - Not fully or correctly repairing the damaged part

-If you have experienced any of the above, you may be able to sue a mechanic for negligence.
-Our experienced attorneys at Tyroler Leonard Injury Law can help determine whether you can sue a mechanic for negligence in your specific situation.
+If you experienced any of the above, you may be able to sue a mechanic for negligence.
+Our experienced Wisconsin and Minnesota personal injury lawyers can help you determine whether you can sue a mechanic for negligence in your specific situation.

 There are many options available to you when pursuing a personal injury claim based on negligence.
-Consider contacting an experienced attorney who can guide you through your options, and help you understand all of your legal rights.
-Every situation will have a unique set of facts and circumstances, however, some of the options you may have are listed below:
+Consider contacting our experienced attorneys who can guide you through your options and help you understand all your legal rights.
+Every situation will have a unique set of facts and circumstances.

 If you were in an accident because of a faulty repair, you may first want to try to settle directly with the repair shop.
 This may be the best option if the accident was small or if the only damage was to your vehicle.

-However, if the mechanic or repair shop was part of a larger chain, the discussions may need to occur with the corporate office to see if you can receive compensation for your injuries and losses.
-If you feel that a mechanic purposely or intentionally damaged your vehicle as part of larger fraud you can reach out to the Office of the Attorney General in Wisconsin or Minnesota.
+However, if the mechanic or repair shop was part of a larger chain, discussions may need to occur with the corporate office to see if you can receive compensation for your injuries and losses.
+If you feel that a mechanic purposely or intentionally damaged your vehicle as part of larger fraud you can reach out to the Wisconsin Dept. of Justice consumer complaint department or the Minnesota Attorney General’s Office.

 Pursuing a Personal Injury Claim

 In some cases, you may have to file a personal injury claim.
-If an insurance company, mechanic, or repair shop fails to compensate a victim for the injury and losses they caused as a direct result of their negligence, consider visiting with an experienced personal injury attorney to learn all of your legal options.
-It is recommended to hold onto any spare parts that may have been involved in the repair that caused further damage to your vehicle.
-Our legal team can gather expert options of other mechanics in order to establish that negligence occurred.
+If an insurance company, mechanic, or repair shop fails to compensate a victim for the injury and losses stemming directly from their negligence, consider visiting with our personal injury attorneys to learn all your legal options.
+Try to hold onto any spare parts that may have been involved in the repair that you believe contributed to the accident and damage to your vehicle.
+Our legal team can gather expert opinions from other mechanics to establish that negligence occurred.
+If the mechanic put defective parts in your motor vehicle, the mechanic might not have known about the issue, but our Wisconsin or Minnesota defective product attorneys could still bring a claim against the manufacturer of the failed part.

 Proving Negligence

 There are certain instances when a mechanic or a repair shop will not have legal responsibility for the outcome of a recommended repair.
-For example, if a mechanic recommends a course of action to you and you then choose not to have the repair done, the mechanic is not liable for an accident that occurs after the consultation.
+For example, if a mechanic recommends a course of action and you choose to not have the repair done, the mechanic is not liable for an accident that occurs after the consultation.

 If you took a vehicle in for a repair and the faulty repair led to an accident, our experienced personal injury attorneys at Tyroler Leonard Injury Law can determine if you have the legal right to pursue compensation and justice for your injuries and losses.
-Our compassionate attorneys can explain all of your legal options so you can make the best choice for your circumstance.
-Contact us today at 651-259-1113 to learn more.
+Our attorneys can help in several ways after your car accident, including by explaining all your legal options so you can make the best choice for your circumstance.
+Contact us today at 651-259-1113 to learn more during a free consultation.